srmds/CoreData-CRUD-Swift-5.0-example/README.md

 ## TODO

-Get a better understanding of relationships, no pun intended, both in real-life and in Core Data.
+- Get a better understanding of relationships, no pun intended, both in real-life and in Core Data.

+- Retrieve JSON data from REST API and persist incoming response to SQLite datastore (removes creating test data locally, just make actual call to the external (own) Event API endpoint).

+- Make step by step guide from scratch to working prototype.